containerz/heron/contrib/kafka9/stack-deploy/README.md

 ## Shutting the topology down

-There are specific stacks provided for killing the topologies which run on a Mesos and Aurora frameworks.
-You may use them by running this from this dir:
+There are specific stacks provided for killing the topologies which run on Mesos and Aurora frameworks.
+You may use them by running the below commands from this dir.
+Note however that these stacks are designed for using with clusters, so in order to use with the Vagrant image provided, you'll need to tweak artifact_urls and set `example` cluster name when it is needed to do so in the launch_command.

 ```
 ./stack-deploy add --file heron-aurora-kill-topology.stack
-./stack-deploy run heron-aurora-kill-topology --var "cluster_name=example" --var "heron_topology_name=<topology_name>"
+./stack-deploy run heron-<aurora|mesos>-kill-topology --var "heron_topology_name=<topology_name>"
 ```